Skip to main content

 So, if you are trying to improve your own stats, you have 2 pathways available.
 Both will increase your rating.
 I’ll let readers decide which path is the preferred route.

-If enlarge the hoop, we will increase players' quality.
+If we enlarge the hoop, we will increase players' quality.

 Indeed, when a hospital or a school or charitable organization is found to be mediocre by those who rate and assess them, often there is push back claiming that the rating methods are 'highly flawed' or have failed to take account of various exceptional circumstances.
 In contrast, those who score well never criticize the rating method.
 Go figure!

-This blog’s raison d’etre is fostering medical quality.
+This blog’s raison d’etre is to champion true medical quality.
+We must be wary before accepting published results, particularly by organizations who rate themselves.
 Hospitals, extended care facilities, physicians, investigators, medical devices and drugs are all rated.
 The public should view these ratings with a tincture of skepticism.
-A high - or even rising - quality rating does not mean that actual quality has increased.
+A high quality rating may mask inferior performance.

 Comments